steasdal/kubernetes-heapster/README.md

 are running in the **kube-system** namespace so you'll need to append `-n kube-system` to your log commands.

 If both pods are running, you should be good to go.
-Log into the Kubernetes Dashboard and [behold those dazzling graphs](https://www.youtube.com/watch?v=sIlNIVXpIns) that you're desirous of for so very long.
+Log into the Kubernetes Dashboard and [behold those dazzling graphs](https://www.youtube.com/watch?v=sIlNIVXpIns) that you've been desirous of for so very long.

 ### Tearing it down
 To undeploy all of this Heapster/Influxdb goodness, simply run the following command from the directory where you've